Azure/bicep-types-az/generated/iothub/microsoft.devices/2026-03-01-preview/types.md

 ## DeviceRegistry
 ### Properties
 * **identityResourceId**: string: The identity used to manage the ADR namespace from the data plane.
-* **namespaceResourceId**: string: The identifier of the Azure Device Registry namespace associated with the GEN2 SKU hub.
+* **namespaceResourceId**: string: The identifier of the Azure Device Registry namespace

 ## EncryptionPropertiesDescription
 ### Properties